rajrajsahil/summer_2018/README.md

 # summer_2018
-predicting diabeties earlier and detection of diabetic Retinopathy using retina image datasets.
+Predicting diabeties earlier and detection of diabetic Retinopathy using retina image datasets using tensorflow from scratch.